-Wire suspension specialists Zip-Clip have used the disruption of lockdown to launch the business to new heights.
+Wire suspension specialists Zip-Clip used the disruption of lockdown to launch the business to new heights

-Zip-Clip has successfully weathered one recession in its 16-year history.
+Zip-Clip had already successfully weathered one recession in its 16-year history.
 But that template was no help to the Powys-based manufacturer when Covid-19 struck.

-“Like most businesses in March 2020, we were debating whether we should just close,” says Managing Director, Matthew Clay-Michael.
+“Like most businesses in March 2020, we were debating whether we should just close,” said business founder, Matthew Clay-Michael.
 “In a recession, you can still plan a bit – but this was totally unknown.
 We put a lot of staff on furlough and cut production by 60%.”